 When visiting Thailand, you will find that many of the more authentic experiences, eating or otherwise, are not always signposted in English or any other language.
 They will use their native Thai to write out their menu or whatever else they have on offer.
 As a traveler, you may well be looking for an authentic Thai cultural experience rather than a tourist-orientated one.
 For this reason, learning to read Thai can be invaluable for visitors to Thailand.

 When it comes to writing, you will unlock the ability to test your understanding of grammar.
 You can better communicate with other people.
-This is especially the case when it comes to online and the digital world.
+This is especially the case when it comes to the online and digital worlds.